JMRI/JMRI/scripts/HOWTO-distribution.md

 People building releases for distribution need permission to directly operate with the JMRI/JMRI GitHub repository.

 See the image at the bottom for how Git is used during this process.
+You should have your Git remotes set up in the [recommended fashion](https://www.jmri.org/help/en/html/doc/Technical/gitdeveloper.shtml#repo).

 If you're attempting to perform this on MS Windows, refer to the MS Windows notes section at the bottom of this document.

 ================================================================================
 ## Update Instructions